akashcodes7/akashcodes7/README.md

 # 👨🏻‍💻 [Akash](https://akashstack.in) [@its_akashkr](https://twitter.com/its_akashkr)

 :wave: Hello!
-I’m a software engineer from India with a strong background in computer science and with more than year of professional experience.
+I’m a Software Engineering is something which coincides with my passion and hobby.
+Always up for a discussion on softwares, business and other opportunity.
+I'm currently into Web Development 🕸️ and building my home lab 🚀.

 I'm passionate about developing products that are easy-to-use, intelligent, and well-architected.
 I'm an advocate of writing a well-crafted code that follows best design practices.
 I seek to bring the same level of passion and completeness to teaching.